16 College Admissions Terms Every Family Should Know

 Final Thoughts.

-At HelloCollege, we aim to educate you and your family on the college admissions process.
-We want to prepare you for all the surprises involved in applying for college—including surprising vocabulary.
+At HelloCollege, we aim to educate you and your family on the college admissions.
+We want to prepare you for all the surprises involved in applying for college—including surprising college admission terms.
 To learn more about the college admissions process, please take a look at our other blogs and services.
 In no time, you and your family will be ready to start your journey to higher education!